jmurrah/jmurrah/README.md

 ### Hi there ~ 👋

-Never stop walking through the thorns.
+Thomas Bayes is the 🐐

 I'm currently building applications and failing forward.